Deep Bayesian inference for seismic imaging with tasks: Theory

 where $\B{J}(\B{m}_0, \B{q}_i)$ corresponds to the linearized Born scattering operator for the $i\text{th}$ source and the background squared slowness model $\B{m}_0$.
 Because of possible errors in the processed data, the presence of noise, and linearization errors, the above expression contains the noise term $\boldsymbol{\epsilon}_i$.
-While other choices can be made, we assume this noise term to be given by zero-centered Gaussian noise with known variance $\sigma^2$.
-For small $\sigma$ and a kinematically correct background model, $\B{m}_0$, the above linear relationship can be inverted by minimizing
+While other choices can be made, we assume this noise to be distributed according to a zero-centered Gaussian distribution with known covariance matrix $\sigma^2 \mathbf{I}$.
+For small $\sigma$ and a kinematically correct background model $\B{m}_0$, the above linear relationship can be inverted by minimizing

-While this approach is in principle capable of producing high-fidelity true-amplitude images \citep{valenciano2008imaging, dong2012least, zeng2014least}, the noise term is in practice never negligible and this may adversely affect the image quality \citep{nemeth1999least} especially in situations where the source spectrum is narrow band and the aperture limited.
-Therefore not only the problem~\ref{imaging-opt} requires regularization but it also calls for a statistical inference framework that allows us to draw conclusions in the presence of uncertainty.
+While this approach is in principle capable of producing high-fidelity true-amplitude images \citep{valenciano2008imaging, dong2012least, zeng2014least}, the noise term is in practice never negligible and may adversely affect the image quality \citep{nemeth1999least} especially in situations where the source spectrum is narrow band and the aperture limited.
+Therefore not only the problem in equation~\ref{imaging-opt} requires regularization but also calls for a statistical inference framework that allows us to draw conclusions in the presence of uncertainty.